NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Treatment of Manifestations

-It is recommended that care be provided by a multidisciplinary team that is coordinated by a clinician familiar with treatment of neuromuscular conditions [North & Goebel 2003, North 2004].
-Teams often include a pulmonologist, neurologist, physical therapist and/or rehabilitation medicine specialist, orthopedist, and medical geneticist.
+It is recommended that care be provided by a multidisciplinary team coordinated by a clinician familiar with treatment of neuromuscular conditions [North & Goebel 2003, North 2004].
+Teams often include a pulmonologist, neurologist, physical therapist and/or rehabilitation medicine specialist, orthopedist, and clinical geneticist.

 Hypotonia, weakness, and joint contractures may benefit from physical therapy, occupational therapy, and/or orthopedic intervention.
 Interventions may include exercise and stretching programs, orthotics or splinting, serial casting, or walking supports/wheelchairs [North 2004].
 Regular low-impact exercise, stretching, and submaximal strength training may be helpful.
 These activities should be balanced with sufficient rest time to avoid exhaustion [North 2004].